KenBuckley/gitcount/README.md

 ```

 Important!!!
-Open the file  gitcount.py and insert the client_id and client secret as supplied by the author.
-Insert the key directly into the areas of ZZZs and SSSSs -
-GITHUB_CLIENT_ID = 'ZZZZZZZZ'#insert client id here-normally from environment
-GITHUB_CLIENT_SECRET = 'SSSSSSSSSS'#insert client secret here-normally from environment
+In your environment you need to have set up the environment variables
+ GITHUB_CLIENT_ID
+ GITHUB_CLIENT_SECRET

-Alternatively you may insert your own client_id and Client_secret -however in this case please change the
+You need to get these keys from the autor - or alternatively you may insert your own client_id and Client_secret -however in this case please change the
 'User-Agent': 'KenBuckley-App-TotalUsersPerLocation' to your App's name.
 Your own client_id and
 secret can be generated in https://github.com/settings/developers -click on OAuth Apps and click the button
 to "register a new application".